Nerwyn/android-tv-card/README.md

 - Customizable layout, you can choose the order of the rows and buttons
 - All rows and buttons are optional, you can change whatever you _(don't)_ like

-Along with a few other changes/improvements:
+Along with a many other changes and improvements:

 - Supports the official [Android TV Remote integration](https://www.home-assistant.io/integrations/androidtv_remote/).
 - Uses `remote.send_command` (instead of `media_player.play_media` like the original) to send commands to an Android TV using said integration, and can be given a `remote_id` to do so.